lines14/notion_tracker_telegram_bot/README.md

 # notion_tracker_telegram_bot
-Telegram bot that could track notion database statuses and notify about them
+Telegram bot that could track Notion database statuses and notify about them.
+Processed with ESLint